-Inflammation - conjunctiva; Pink eye; Chemical conjunctivitis, Pinkeye; Pink-eye
+Inflammation - conjunctiva; Pink eye; Chemical conjunctivitis, Pinkeye; Pink-eye; Allergic conjunctivitis

 The conjunctiva is a clear layer of tissue lining the eyelids and covering the white of the eye.
 Conjunctivitis occurs when the conjunctiva becomes swollen or inflamed.

 This swelling can be due to an infection, an irritant, dry eyes, or an allergy.

 Tears most often protect the eyes by washing away the germs and irritants.
 Tears contain proteins and antibodies that kill germs.
 If your eyes are dry, germs and irritants are more likely to cause problems.

-Pink eye is most often caused by viruses and bacteria.
+Conjunctivitis is most often caused by germs such as viruses and bacteria.

-- Newborns can be infected by bacteria in the birth canal.
-It must be treated at once to preserve eyesight.
+- In newborns, an eye infection may be caused by bacteria in the birth canal.
+This must be treated at once to preserve eyesight.

 - Allergic conjunctivitis occurs when the conjunctiva becomes inflamed due to a reaction to pollen, dander, mold, or other allergy-causing substances.

-Anything which irritates the eye may cause pink eye also.
+Anything which irritates the eye may cause conjunctivitis also.
 These include:

-- Use of contact lenses (often with extended-wear lenses).
+- Over-use of contact lenses (often extended-wear lenses) can lead to conjunctivitus.